AndersDeath/diary2/000-current.md

 # 18 August - Sonntag - Yerevan - 696 Tag der Einwanderung - Heat Sunny

 We were walking for a whole day in Yerevan.
+We were on Kaskad, on main streets like Pushin or Tumanyan.